 How toxic are your vintage pearls?

 When tested with an XRF instrument, this set of Grandma’s vintage faux pearls (that feel like real pearls!) were positive for Lead at 295,900 +/- 34,000 ppm.
-At this level of Lead this is essentially Leaded crystal that these pearls are made of.
+At this level of Lead, these pearls are essentially made of Leaded crystal.

 How much Lead is too much Lead?
 Why are these unsafe?